What Businesses and Users Need to Know About the New Yelp Page Pop-up Display

 For Yelp:

-• Improve UI Testing: Roll back or revise the popup feature until it functions properly across all devices.
+• Improve UI Testing: Roll back or revise the pop-up feature until it functions properly across all devices.

-• Make Full Pages Easily Accessible: Offer a “View Full Listing button clearly within the popup.
+• Make Full Pages Easily Accessible: Offer a “View Full Listing button clearly within the pop-up.

 • Fix Scroll and Close Features: Ensure that all content, including media and CTAs, is accessible without friction.